-The breaker is located on the top right of the front power panel.
+The breaker is located in the top right of the front power panel.
 Flip the breaker up to allow the power to flow to the receptacles.
+Connect your devices to the receptacles on the front panel.
+Start with the largest loads first.